1 Chronicles 14

 Notes

-The arrival of Hiram's embassy marks a significant moment: a powerful foreign king recognizes David's legitimacy.
-Tyre was a wealthy Phoenician city-state on the Mediterranean coast, and its king's willingness to send skilled craftsmen and prized cedar wood signals that David's rule had gained international standing.
-The cedar of Lebanon was the premier building material of the ancient Near East, reserved for palaces and temples, and its use here foreshadows the temple-building project that will dominate the later chapters of Chronicles.
+Hiram's embassy marks a turning point: a foreign king recognizes David's legitimacy.
+Tyre was a Phoenician city-state on the Mediterranean coast, and Hiram's willingness to send skilled craftsmen and cedar shows that David's rule had gained international standing.
+Cedar from Lebanon was a valued building material in the ancient Near East, associated with palaces and temples, so its appearance here also foreshadows the temple-building project that will shape later chapters of Chronicles.

-Verse 2 contains a crucial theological statement.
-The verb הֱכִינוֹ ("established him") comes from the root כּוּן, meaning "to set firm, to establish."
-This is the same root used in God's promise to David in 1 Chronicles 17:12, where God says he will "establish" the throne of David's descendant forever.
-David's recognition that God has established him is not mere piety but theological discernment: his kingship is God's doing, not his own achievement.
-The phrase בַּעֲבוּר עַמּוֹ יִשְׂרָאֵל ("for the sake of his people Israel") is especially striking.
-David's exaltation is not for David's benefit but for Israel's.
-Kingship in Israel is a stewardship, not a privilege.
+Verse 2 contains a key theological claim.
+The verb הֱכִינוֹ ("established him") comes from the root כּוּן, meaning "to set firm" or "to establish."
+The same root appears in God's promise to David in 1 Chronicles 17:12, where God says he will "establish" the throne of David's descendant forever.
+David's recognition that God has established him is therefore more than pious language; it is sound theological judgment.
+His kingship is God's work, not his own achievement.
+The phrase בַּעֲבוּר עַמּוֹ יִשְׂרָאֵל ("for the sake of his people Israel") deserves attention.
+David is exalted not for himself, but for Israel.
+In Israel, kingship is a stewardship, not a personal privilege.

 The list of children born in Jerusalem (vv.
 4-7) differs slightly from the parallel in 2 Samuel 5:14-16.
-Chronicles lists thirteen names while Samuel lists eleven, with Elpelet and Nogah being unique to the Chronicles list.
-Most notable is the name בְּעֶלְיָדָע in v.
-7, which means "Baal knows."
-The parallel passage in 2 Samuel 5:16 gives the name as "Eliada" (אֶלְיָדָע, "God knows"), which substitutes the generic divine title "El" for the name "Baal."
-It is likely that "Beeliada" was the original name -- using "Baal" (meaning "lord" or "master") as a title for the God of Israel was not yet considered objectionable in David's time.
-Later scribes or editors of Samuel apparently replaced "Baal" with "El" to avoid any association with Canaanite worship.
-The Chronicler, perhaps drawing on an older source, preserves the original form.
+Chronicles lists thirteen names, while Samuel lists eleven, with Elpelet and Nogah appearing only in Chronicles.
+Of particular note is the name בְּעֶלְיָדָע in v.
+7, meaning "Baal knows."
+The parallel passage in 2 Samuel 5:16 gives the name as "Eliada" (אֶלְיָדָע, "God knows"), replacing "Baal" with the more general divine title "El."
+One possible explanation is that "Beeliada" was the earlier form, since "Baal" (meaning "lord" or "master") was not yet necessarily heard as objectionable in David's time, and that later scribes or editors of Samuel replaced it to avoid association with Canaanite worship.
+If so, the Chronicler may preserve the older reading.
+Still, the direction of the change is uncertain, and other explanations remain possible.

 First Victory at Baal-perazim (vv.
 8-12)